 Art for Aids was founded in 1996 by a collective of artists who were left devastated after some of their loved ones had been killed by AIDs.
 In the mere two decades of its existence, Art for AIDs has raised over two million dollars that has been dedicated throughout its years to research and therapy centers for those who have contracted the virus (San Francisco Bay Times).

 The Broadway Cares/ Equity Fights Aids foundation is a foundation for AIDS which specifically supports those with the disease that are involved in theater and art.
-The Broadway Cares foundation is organization which Tom Bade was personally involved with as he developed close ties to the theater community throughout his life (Muri).
+The Broadway Cares foundation is organization which Tom Bade was personally involved with as he developed close ties to the theater community throughout his life.
 The Broadway Cares mission statement aims to mitigate the suffering of those with HIV/Aids using the unique abilities of those involved in entertainment.
 Tom’s idea painting portraits of those affected with the disease directly aligns with this mission statement as his unique ability directly influenced the lives of those affected in a positive manner.
 Another piece of the mission statement is to provide direct support to those suffering with HIV/AIDS and other disease within the entertainment industry.
-They have done that with a program called the actors fund, which has donated over $5.6 million to those in the entertainment industry affected by the disease (Muri).
-Along with the actors fund, another program ran by Broadway Cares is the National Grants Fund which has donated over $6.8 million to Aids and family service organizations in 50 states, including Puerto Rico.
-These donations are designed to cover the cost of necessities such as food, counseling, social services, financial assistance, community support, healthcare and life saving medications (Muri).
+They have done that with a program called the actors fund, which has donated over $5.6 million to those in the entertainment industry affected by the disease.
+Including the actors fund, their is another program ran by Broadway Cares called the National Grants Fund which has donated over $6.8 million to Aids and family service organizations in 50 states, including Puerto Rico.
+These donations cover the cost of things like food, counseling and social services, financial assistance, community support, healthcare, and life saving medications.

-In summation, activists involved in the movement raised millions of dollars toward research: they have been the driving force behind reversing the social stigma of HIV and have inspired those who struggle with the reality of AIDs to remain hopeful.
-More specifically, hopeful for a more effective path to finding a cure and not allowing their disease to hinder them from living their lives to the fullest.
+In summation, activists involved in the movement raised millions of dollars toward research, they have been the driving force behind reversing the social stigma of HIV and have inspired those who struggle with the reality of AIDs to remain hopeful; hopeful for a more effective path to finding a cure and not allowing their disease to hinder them from living their lives to the fullest.
 By utilizing the power of art to unite those affected by the disease, the movement has created a sense of community.
 The collection of artists that have fueled said cause over the span of its existence have utilized a versatile array of mediums and motifs.
 Initially, painters used more serious forms of expression to stress dangers of the disease. however as attention and support was rallied behind the HIV community, artists began to shape the purpose of the movement into creating a better understanding of the disease among those unaffected by AIDs.
-This movement displays true altruistic motives; HIV/AIDs has taken the lives of millions of people around the globe, yet organizations such as Art for Aids (San Francisco Bay Times) and Visual Aids have been able to conjure a message of positivity from something so grim.
+This movement displays true altruistic motives; HIV/AIDs has taken the lives of millions of people around the globe, yet organizations such as Art for Aids and Visual Aids have been ableto fabricate a message of positivity from something so grim.
 It is evident that without the hard work, determination and passionate efforts of the art community, the collective battle against the HIV virus might not have progressed as far as it currently has.

 “Two Decades of Art for AIDS.”
 San Francisco Bay Times, 22 Sept.
 2016, sfbaytimes.com/artforaids/.